edgrosvenor/shareable-livewire/README.md

 The magic all happens in the [service provider](https://github.com/edgrosvenor/shareable-livewire/blob/master/src/ShareableLivewireServiceProvider.php).
 Basically you just create the aliases for your components in the boot
 () method.

+After pulling this package into a Laravel site, I can use my component like so: `@livewire('sl::numberer')`